 Researchers are currently examining the possible relationship between methamphetamine and serotonin, which may explain why some meth users experience such severe aggression and psychosis.

-Long-term mental health effects from prolonged meth use are quite common, and some individuals may never recover from the lasting damage to their brains.
-That is why it is important to seek treatment for meth addiction as soon as possible.
+Long-term mental health effects from prolonged meth use are common, and some individuals may never recover from the lasting damage to their brains.
+For instance, some research indicates meth users are more likely to develop Parkinson’s disease.

 Methamphetamine Abuse and Addiction

-Drug users may also combine meth with other drugs, but not all addicts know that their crystal meth contains other substances.
-According to data collected by the National Institute on Drug Abuse (NIDA), opioids (particularly fentanyl) are mixed into meth and other drugs without the user’s knowledge.
+The National Institute on Drug Abuse (NIDA) reports that opioids (mainly fentanyl) are sometimes mixed into meth without the user’s knowledge.
 As a result, opioid overdose deaths have increased significantly since 2016.

 Because meth use takes a significant toll on the body, a user should seek help for addiction as soon as possible.

 A methamphetamine overdose can also cause deadly health complications like heart attack, stroke, or organ failure.